Laura-Novich-OBW/Tool-Chest/Publishing-tools/Sphinx.md

 ### Disadvantages
 - **Learning Curve**: For beginners, Sphinx may seem complex, particularly for those not familiar with reStructuredText or similar markup languages.
-- **Setup Complexity:** The initial setup can be challenging for those new to the tool.
+- **Setup Complexity**: The initial setup can be challenging for those new to the tool.